ClangBuiltLinux/profiling/perf/README.md

 2. `call-graph lbr` is not supported on AMD because they do not have LBR and therefore no LBR callstack mode.

-The best way to get what you want here today on AMD Zen2 and Zen3:
+The best way to get what you want here today on AMD Zen2 and Zen3[^1]:

 ```sh
 $ perf record -e cycles --freq=128 -g -- <command to profile>
 ```

+**Note:** The above command works, but when we try to convert it into something Clang can understand (via https://github.com/google/autofdo) results in a zero-sized file.

 On AMD Zen3, there is a precursor to LBR with Branch Sampling (BRS), and you can use it to sample taken branches but not for callstacks.
 I